 Growing turmeric and using the Curcumin from the plants may aid in the battle against certain types of cancer, including leukemia.
 Further studies have shown that turmeric plants may also be beneficial to those afflicted with Alzheimer’s disease.
 In China, the plants have been used as a treatment for depression.

 There are additional turmeric benefits to one’s daily life, such as its use in cosmetics or sunscreen, as a home remedy for sunburn, as a dye for the body or cloth, and even as a depilatory for Indian women.
-Oh, and of course, it is widely reputed to aid in digestion and for this reason is a major ingredient in Indian cuisine, including curry.
-Turmeric is also the ingredient which lends its brilliant yellow color to our mustards.
+It is widely reputed to aid in digestion and for this reason is a major ingredient in Indian cuisine, including curry.
+Turmeric is also the ingredient which lends its brilliant yellow color to mustards.

 Can You Grow Turmeric?